HexmosTech/glee/README.md

 ## Overview

-glee enhances your content management system seamlessly on the Ghost blog platform.
-Easily convert any Markdown posts into Ghost blog posts.
+`glee` enhances your content management system seamlessly on the Ghost blog platform.
+Easily publish any Markdown posts into [Ghost](https://ghost.org/) blog posts.

-`glee` command will read **metadata** from the YAML preface of your Markdown post([sample_post.md](https://github.com/HexmosTech/glee/blob/main/sample_post.md?plain=1)), convert the post content into HTML, store the content images in AWS S3, and then publish it to your Ghost platform.
-Set up the glee CLI tool with a single command.
+`glee` command will read **metadata** from the YAML preface of your Markdown post ([sample_post.md](https://github.com/HexmosTech/glee/blob/main/sample_post.md?plain=1)), convert the post content into HTML, store the content images in AWS S3, and then publish it to your Ghost platform.
+Set up the `glee` CLI tool with a single command.

 ## Benefits
-- Simplify Markdown-to-Ghost Blog Conversion
+- Simply Publish Markdown-to-Ghost Blog
 - Effortless Installation and Configuration
 - Create and update posts with a single command
 - Efficient Image Content Management using AWS S3